 - Vestibular labyrinthitis and Ménière's disease.

-- Raised intracranial pressure, eg due to space-occupying lesion, intracranial bleed.
+- Raised intracranial pressure - eg, due to a space-occupying lesion, intracranial bleed.

 - Bulimia nervosa.

-Pay particular attention to duration, severity, aggravating and relieving factors, associated features, drug and occupational history, social history, last menstrual period, previous medical history, recent trauma.
+It is important to pay particular attention to duration, severity, aggravating and relieving factors, associated features, drug and occupational history, social history, last menstrual period, previous medical history and recent trauma.

-In particular, assess hydration, nutritional state, examine the abdomen, sclera and optic discs, check for nystagmus.
+In particular, assess hydration and nutritional state, examine the abdomen, sclera and optic discs and check for nystagmus.

 - Urine dipstick - for protein, blood, glucose, pH, bilirubin, urobilinogen.